Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 1. Westinghouse WGen7500DF

-The Westinghouse WGEN7500DF Dual Fuel Portable Generator comes with a remote electric start.
-Unlike other conventional generators, the Westinghouse generator delivers a fantastic surge power of 9500W with a rated power of 7500W.
+The Westinghouse WGEN7500DF Dual Fuel Portable Generators come with a remote electric start.
+Unlike other conventional generators, the Westinghouse remote start generator delivers a fantastic surge power of 9500W with a rated power of 7500W.

 You can power your home appliances or your large RV with this unit conveniently.

 Find four standard 120V outlets that allow you to plug your electronics without a hustle.
 If you need to connect the unit to a large RV, you can use the 120/240V outlet with an adapter.
-Westinghouse goes ahead to add a packed panel that displays the amount of wattage drawn by the generator and the remaining runtime.
+Westinghouse remote start generator goes ahead to add a packed panel that displays the amount of wattage drawn by the generator and the remaining run time.

-Another impressive feature in this generator is the backup recoil starter that complements the electric remote start.
-Furthermore, the key fob remote start with the push-button electric start allows you to turn the generator on without any effort.
+Another impressive feature of this remote start generator is the backup recoil starter that complements the electric remote start.
+Furthermore, the key fob remote start with the push-button electric start allows you to turn the remote start generator on without any effort.
 The main breaker makes it easier to transmit power to all outlets without switching off the generator’s engine.
-Unfortunately, the 7500DF lacks a 12V outlet for charging the onboard battery.
+Unfortunately, the Westinghouse Wgen 7500DF lacks a 12V outlet for charging the onboard battery.

-Although it weighs about 200 pounds, the weight doesn’t affect portability.
+Although this dual fuel generator weighs about 200 pounds, the weight doesn’t affect portability.
 The holding handle and flat tires ease the transportation process.
-Once you start the generator, expect 9500 Peak Watts and 7500 continuous watts while running.
+Once you start the generator, expect 9500 starting Watts /peak watts and 7500 continuous running watts.
 The control panel shows a digital hour meter and circuit breaker protection.
+This generator tops our list of the best remote start generators.

-On the downside, the WestinghouseWGen 7500DF has a noise output of 73dB, which makes it loud compared to other generators with remote electric start.
+On the downside, the WestinghouseWGen 7500DF has a noise level of 73dB, which makes it loud compared to other generators with remote electric start.

 - Two Duplex 120V 20A, 120/240V 30A Outlets